 REGISTER HERE FOR BOTH MONDAY AND TUESDAY

-You may also register for Monday only or Tuesday only.
+You may also register for Monday only.

 The Divine Abodes (Brahmaviharas) of loving-kindness, compassion, joy, and equanimity, are the places of the awakened heart.
 Practicing to cultivate these four abodes helps us to access these wonderful and transformative qualities of the open heart.

 - Loving-Kindness (or metta): We practice cultivating a warm, open heart towards ourselves and others, as a basic way of being in the world.
 It is also a path to wisdom.